Bringing you the latest news & resources in eye health

 This led to Ridley to experiment with the use of artificial lenses in the eye to correct the vision of cataract sufferers.

-In 1949, he commissioned the manufacturer of the Perspex acrylic plastic material, ICI, to produce the first intraocular lens and, in 1950, he implanted the first artificial lens permanently in an eye.
-From there, he committed himself to a comprehensive development program which eventually won worldwide acceptance, receiving FDA approval in the USA in 1981.
+In 1949, he commissioned the manufacturer of the Perspex acrylic plastic material, ICI, to produce the first intraocular lens.
+One year later, in 1950, he implanted the first permanent artificial lens in an eye.
+From there, he committed himself to a comprehensive development program that eventually won worldwide acceptance, receiving FDA approval in the USA in 1981.

 The brilliant early work by Sir Harold Ridley has since gone on to improve the lives of millions of people.
 Today, cataract surgery using intraocular lenses is one of the most common forms of surgery in the world.